William T. Gibbs

 Fern Loomis - Editorial Assistant

-Fern is the editorial assistant and proofreads each issue of Coin
+Fern is the copy editor and proofreads each issue of Coin

 World and its ancillary publications.
 A graduate of Ohio State